mongodb/terraform-provider-mongodbatlas/website/docs/d/federated_settings_identity_providers.html.markdown

 * `post_auth_role_grants` - List that contains the default roles granted to users who authenticate through the IdP in a connected organization.
 If you provide a postAuthRoleGrants field in the request, the array that you provide replaces the current postAuthRoleGrants.
 * `protocol` - The protocol of the identity provider
 * `idp_id` - Unique 24-hexadecimal digit string that identifies the IdP
+* `audience_claim` - Identifier of the intended recipient of the token.
+* `client_id` - Client identifier that is assigned to an application by the Identity Provider.
+* `groups_claim` - Identifier of the claim which contains IdP Group IDs in the token.
+* `requested_scopes` - Scopes that MongoDB applications will request from the authorization endpoint.
+* `user_claim` - Identifier of the claim which contains the user ID in the token.

   ### Role_mappings
 * `external_group_name` - Unique human-readable label that identifies the identity provider group to which this role mapping applies.